When AIS becomes Virtual Aid to Navigation

 VAtoN

-No doubt that with the proliferation of AIS transponders and devices capable of displaying targets, as ECDIS, chartplotters, navigation software or dedicated displays, this technology should develop in the near future.
-The cost of implementation is significantly less than equipment type RADAR.
-It should naturally find its place within the VTS (²).
+No doubt that with the proliferation of AIS transponders and devices capable of displaying targets, as ECDIS, chartplotters, navigation software or dedicated displays, This technology is expected to develop in the near future.
+Its implementation cost is considerably lower than RADAR-type equipment.
+It should naturally find its place in the VTS (²).

 (¹) Source PANBO